-Online dating in the UK had moved from being a niche activity to a part of everyday life.
+Online dating has moved from being a niche activity to a part of everyday life.
 It is enjoyed daily by millions and is the largest single source of new relationships.

-Proving dating services online has some exciting, stimulating but also challenging and sensitive issues.
+Providing online dating services online and through mobile apps has some exciting, stimulating but also challenging and sensitive issues.
 People are, by definition, looking to make new contacts, new friendships and new relationships.
 This can create uncertainties, vulnerabilities as people hopefully move into those new friendships and relationships.

-Membership of the ODAThe ODA was founded by thirteen leading players.
-The group has national and international providers as well as specialist/niche operators and others brands who wish to offer their customers a dating service through partnership and out-sourcing arrangements that can account for thousands of individual sites.
+The ODA was founded by thirteen leading players from national and international providers, as well as specialist/niche operators and others brands, who wish to offer their customers a dating service through partnership and out-sourcing arrangements that can account for thousands of individual sites.

-Membership was opened in December 2013 to all online dating service providers in the product categories covered by ODA (See “Scope of ODA Membership” below).
-And membership is open to entities based anywhere in the world if they are offering services to UK users.
+Membership was opened in December 2013 to all online dating service providers in the product categories covered by ODA (See “Becoming an ODA Member”).
+And membership is open to entities based anywhere in the world, although the initial focus with the Code etc was on those offering services to UK users.
 Member companies include business based in the US, Continental Europe and Australia.
 UK-based members trade in these markets but also the Far East and elsewhere.

-Leading brands and a number of niche providers have come on board including businesses offering online dating solely on mobile divides though new Apps.
-The ODA is keen to grow further in order to maximise the coverage of the Code and the protections it offers and to strengthen our voice with Government and others.
+Leading brands and a number of niche providers have come on board including businesses offering online dating solely on mobile devices through new Apps.
+The ODA is keen to grow further in order to maximise the coverage of its standards and good practice and the protection these offer, and to strengthen our voice with Government and others.